Sunday Worship Services

 Children are welcome for the entirety of worship at Saint Alban's.

-Nursery care for children five and under is available during the 10:30 a.m. service.
+Nursery care for young children is available during the 10:30 a.m. service.

 Visitor Cards: There is a visitor card located in the pews that we invite you to fill out.
 You may place the completed card in the offering plates or give it to an usher.
 The card gives us a record of your visit and allows us to respond to your interests.
 You will not be permanently added to our mailing list nor will you be inundated with mail from us.